Comparative Testing of Subgrid Models for Fast Neutrino Flavor Conversions in Core-collapse Supernova Simulations: Numerical Method

 \subsection{Boltzmann Neutrino Radiation Hydrodynamics}

 We use general relativistic Boltzmann neutrino radiation hydrodynamics code \cite{Nagakura2014ApJS..214...16N,Nagakura2017ApJS..229...42N,Nagakura2019ApJS..240...38N,Akaho2021ApJ...909..210A,Akaho2023ApJ...944...60A}.
 Although our code is capable of treating spatial multi-dimension, we focus on spherically symmetric simulations in this paper.
-We briefly summarize numerical methods below.
+We briefly summarize numerical methods below. {Code verification testes and the further details are described in the papers cited above.}